lugi7/rap_generation/README.md

 # rap_generation

+The goal of this project is to use a modified TransformerXL architecture for song lyrics generation.
-This repository is used only for code showcasing, since in order to run it a full scrape of genius.com is required
+This repository is used only for code showcasing, since in order to run it a scrape of genius.com is required